- Work friends provide essential social and emotional support

 And when workloads are heavy, your best friend at work is someone you feel accountable to, someone you don't want to let down.
 As a result, you naturally want to go the extra mile for them on a project.

-On the other hand, an employee without a best friend at work became that much more isolated during the pandemic.
+On the other hand, an employee without a best friend at work became that much more isolated working from home.
 And because they lack collaboration and a sense of responsibility to a best friend at work, their performance may have dipped too.

 Whether in the office or the virtual world, a best friend at work is a necessary source of connection and support.

-Having a Best Friend at Work Has an Even Stronger Connection to Outcomes Amid the Pandemic
+Having a Best Friend at Work Has an Even Stronger Connection to Outcomes Amid Remote Working

 Gallup has repeatedly shown that having best friends at work is key to employee engagement and job success.
 Gallup data indicate that having a best friend at work is strongly linked to business outcomes, including profitability, safety, inventory control and retention.